defeo/class-cost/technical-annex.md

 require to increase parameters of some isogeny-based schemes, reducing efficiency.

-To mitigate these risks the Action will work on the widest possible portfolio of isogeny-based schemes, thus maximising the probability that at least some isogeny-based schemes will retain their advantages over competitors.
+To mitigate these risks, the Action will work on the widest possible portfolio of isogeny-based schemes, thus maximising the probability that at least some isogeny-based schemes will retain their advantages over competitors.